ruchanswin/justin-intern-repo/onboarding_program/Company_policies/Professionalism-Reflection.md

 - Skip meetings or any standups without reasonable cause.
 This shows you're unprofessional and you lack respect to your work.
 - Be passive and only express your concerns or ideas when someone asks you.
 - Use AI or any other tools blankly without understanding their functionalities.
 If you don't understand, you can ask AI to explain their way of thinking.
 - Share confidential information of the company to other people.
-For example, if the data is being leaked, it can be used for cyberattacks like phishing or unwanted advertising.
+For example, if the data is being leaked, it can be used for cyber attacks like phishing or unwanted advertising.